|Listen to Prabhaata-rashmih Audio|

 Mostly all people are devoted to God and God is all-powerful.
 God is there as our object of worship.
 Then should not our life and needs, all of them be fulfilled and met by that God?
 Why do we need anything else at all?
 Such a question should occur to everyone.
 Though we worship God, God is not a person or an individual with whom you can interact.
 ‘My dear God, I am thinking in this manner, I wonder is it right?
 Can you tell me whether it is so or not?’
 Like that, everything in your heart and mind, whenever you want to disclose and share, you must be able to do it.
 But God is not available for that.

 We say He is present everywhere.
 Something that is present everywhere, can you see it?
 Can you approach it?
 Our mind is present throughout the body.
 Even then, are we conversing with the mind?
 So there comes a stage when we feel the impersonal God we worship is not sufficient for our devotional growth and fruition.
-Somebody who realizes God, we are worshipping God not necessarily to become God, but to know God and live in this world as a God-realized person.
-So the one we want to see is a knower of truth.
+We are worshipping God not necessarily to become God, but to know God and live in this world as a God-realized person.
+So the one we want to see is a Knower of Truth.
 How is knowledge of God reflected in a human being?
 What all changes it works?
 What is the true perception?
 But this level of devotees will not be very large in number.
 One should feel the necessity for being in the company and guidance of a teacher.

 Many people come here and they have so much of bhakti that they will say ‘Oh!
 I have so much of devotion.
 Swamiji is my God.
 So, I will not talk to him because I am afraid whether I will make mistakes.
 Whether Swamiji has time?’
 Why should he say whether Swamiji has time?
 Swamiji’s time is only for the devotees.
-In an Ashram, in a Guru-sishya relationship, when the seeking is given a personal direction, connection in the form of a Guru-sishya relationship, deeksha and all that, I think what matters in the life of such a seeker, initiated seeker is only Guru Bhakti, only Guru Bhakti.
+In an Ashram, in a Guru-śishya relationship, when the seeking is given a personal direction, connection in the form of a Guru-śishya relationship, deeksha and all that, I think what matters in the life of such an initiated seeker is only Guru Bhakti.

 What is this Guru Bhakti?
 Regarding him as a person whom we look to for guidance, advice, inspiration, interaction, fondness, confession.
 There should be no secret or hidden area from the Guru.
 We always speak about unreserved devotion.
 What is meant by this unreserved devotion?
 A devotee who will not have any reservation about his mind in the matter of interacting with God, later on interacting with the Guru.
 Now, for the Guru to be interacting with you, you must also become a little fit.
 Interaction can be at different levels.
 Maybe very closely to do some personal service, maybe in assisting to do some work.
 There, the capacity and knowledge of the people will differ.
 But everybody has to serve the Guru.
 You must select your own area, ‘Where I can do well?’
 Some people come and tell me, “Swamiji, you are always busy.
 Then how can we talk to you?”
 What do you mean by that?
 Do you want an idle Swamiji who will always be sitting, waiting to see devotees?
 What kind of a Swami would you like to have?
 I will be doing some work, but my primary work is to talk to people.
 So whenever you want, you come and tell me.
 But the household habits are so strong in persons that they cannot think of telling the Guru, “I have come here, Swamiji, I would like to hear a few words from you.”
 I think this is the most refreshing moment in a Guru’s life.

 I used to work with a table on the front verandah of the old building.
 I can see the people coming to the Ashram, attend to them when necessary, I can also do my work.
 My work is speaking when there are people, or writing.
 Mā will sometimes come, stand there.
 ‘How can I talk to you?
 You are very busy.’
 It took quite some time for me to tell her that “If you find me writing or doing anything, that is no disturbance for you.
 You can come and say, ‘Swamiji, I have come here.
 I feel you should tell me something.’”
 But instead of doing their part well, they will continue to doubt.
 “Oh!
 Swamiji ko kya hoga?
 Vo busy rahte hai.”
 Even now people say, “You are busy, you are busy.”
-You want a Vaikunta where no action is taken and everybody enjoys a holiday or you want a Vaikunta where Mahavishnu and his team are constantly concerned about the welfare of the people and what all measures have to be done, whether the measures done are effective or not?
-How many days will you be serving MahaVishnu?
-Or doing only bhajans?
-There will come a time now, ‘I have been worshipping, but now I am proximate to my God.
+You want a Vaikuṇṭha where no action is taken and everybody enjoys a holiday or you want a Vaikuṇṭha where Mahavishnu and his team are constantly concerned about the welfare of the people and what all measures have to be done, whether the measures done are effective or not?
+How many days will you be serving MahaVishnu or doing only bhajans?
+There will come a time, ‘I have been worshipping, but now I am proximate to my God.
 So what I should do is whatever work is necessary to facilitate his life, his role.’
 In all these things one must have that Guru Bhakti, Bhakti, Bhakti.
-Everybody will say ‘I am a Bhaktha of Ishwara’ because Ishwara doesn’t confront you.
+Everybody will say ‘I am a Bhakta of Iśwara’ because Iśwara doesn’t confront you.
 ‘You say you are my devotee but you are not available.’

 I was speaking to a woman who says she is in distress.
 I said I shall talk.
 Whenever I used to talk, she will not give me an indication that she is hearing.
 So I told her, “Why don’t you say something?
 Hoon or Ji?”
 “Hanji”, she will say.
 Again I will continue to speak four-five words, four-five sentences, no response.
 Again, I asked like that about six times.
 Then I said.
 “I am keeping the telephone down.
 How can I talk to you?”
 This is wonderful Guru Bhakti.
 Guru says that “Let me know that you are listening to me.”
 ‘Han.’
 ‘Do this.
 Do this.’
 ‘Han.’
 ‘Do this.’
 ‘Han.’
 Can they not say?
 So that Guru Bhakti must be there.